ImperialCollegeLondon/pip-tools-template/README.md

   - Note that `pre-commit.ci` is an external service and free for open source repos.
 For private repos uncomment the commented portion of the `pre-commit_autoupdate.yml` workflow.

 [`pip-tools`]: https://pip-tools.readthedocs.io/en/latest/

+### Publishing

+The GitHub workflow includes an action to publish on release (`publish.yml`).
+Add steps where indicated to publish a Docker image, PyPI package, documentation, etc.